Sketch-based community detection in evolving networks: Numerical Results

 \subsection{Mixed benchmark}

 So far, our results have considered individual benchmarks in isolation.
-We now run the proposed algorithm on the mixed benchmark shown in \fref{fig:birthdeathdiagram}(a).
-Recall that this example has concurrent birth-death, grow-shrink and merge-split processes.
-The network has edge density parameters $\pin\!=\!0.5,\pout\!=\!0.05$, and minimum number of communities $\NumClustMin\!=\!4$.
+We now run the proposed algorithm on the mixed benchmark from \fref{fig:birthdeathdiagram}(a), which has concurrent birth-death, grow-shrink and merge-split processes.
 The partition estimates are shown in \fref{fig:Mixed3Results}(a).

-All of the mismatch occurs in the merge-split communities, which is consistent with our earlier results.
+Most of the mismatch occurs in the merge-split communities, which is consistent with our earlier results.

-The set of sketches produced by the proposed algorithm is shown in \fref{fig:Mixed3Results}(b).
-The sketch nodes are sorted vertically according to their planted communities, with their color indicating the estimated community of the corresponding node.
-The only deviation from the ideal sketch in \fref{fig:birthdeathdiagram}(b) lies inside the merge-split communities, due to the errors present in the full graph.
+The sketches produced by the proposed algorithm are shown in \fref{fig:Mixed3Results}(b).
+The sketch nodes are sorted vertically according to their planted communities, with the color indicating the estimated community of the corresponding node.
+The deviation from the ideal sketch in \fref{fig:birthdeathdiagram}(b) lies mostly inside the merge-split communities, due to the errors present in the estimates of the full graph.